FAQs

 What might an initial session look like?

 Prior to our first session, I will ask you to fill out some forms that help me better understand your particular challenges and have you sign a consent form to indicate you understand the services provided and my legal limits to confidentiality.
 In our first session, we will review those and other details, related to what is legally referred to as “informed consent”.
 From there, I will work toward getting to know you and your challenges better and what your goals for therapy look like.
-I am happy to discuss the details further by phone when we arrange an appointment.
+Often, I will send reading material or video material after the first session to start you on your education and insight journey.
+I am happy to discuss the details further by phone during the 15-20 minute consult, when we arrange an appointment.

-What is the difference between a psychotherapist, counselor, a social worker, a psychologist and a psychiatrist?
+What is the difference between a psychotherapist, counselor,a coach, a social worker, a psychologist and a psychiatrist?
 How do I know which one is right for me?

 Are our sessions confidential?